mattravenhall/bio/README.md

 NB: This list is incomplete, further internal functions exist and can be called within a Python intrepreter.

 #### biostats.py
-Functions of statistical importance, this script is primarily intended to return overview statistics for newly assembled genomes but will later be adapted for more general evaluation.
+Functions of statistical importance, this script is primarily intended to return overview statistics for newly assembled genomes but may later be adapted for more general evaluation.

 Usage: biostats [command] [arguments]